SC sets aside Punjab & Haryana HC order on quota in pvt sector jobs for Haryana residents

 The order came on an appeal filed by the Haryana government challenging the Punjab and Haryana High Court order granting an interim stay on its law providing 75 per cent quota in private sector jobs for residents of the state.

-The high court, had on February 3, granted the interim stay on the Haryana government law based on pleas filed by various industry associations from Faridabad and other bodies in the state, including in Gurugram.
+The high court on February 3 had granted an interim stay on the Haryana government law on pleas filed by various industry associations from Faridabad and other bodies in the state including in Gurugram.

+The high court admitted multiple petitions against the implementation of the Haryana State Employment of Local Candidates Act, 2020, the counsel of one of the petitioners had said.

+The Act provides 75 per cent reservation in the private sector to job seekers from the state and came into force from January 15 after being notified in November last year.
+It applies to jobs offering a maximum gross monthly salary or wages of Rs 30,000.

 (Except for the headline, this story has not been edited by The Federal staff and is auto-published from a syndicated feed.)